-I know, I know, the Tao that can be spoken of is not the constant Tao.
+The Tao Te Ching begins with The Tao that can be spoken of is not the constant Tao.
 This line from chapter 1 literally translates to “way can speak, not constant way” (道可道, 非常道).
 “Way” (Tao or Dao) literally translates as: road, way, path, principle, speak, think, suppose.
-Nothing said beyond that is the constant.
-Indeed, that includes even saying not the constant.
-All is provisional.
-Our mind is capable of perceptions more profound than our thoughts or speech can articulate.
-Our thoughts and speech always end up beating around the bush of reality.
-Still, beating around the bush does flush revelations out of the bushes at times.
+Nothing said beyond those definitions is constant.
+Naturally, our mind is capable of perceptions more profound than our thoughts or speech can articulate.
+Our thoughts and speech always fall short.
+Still, such beating around the bush does flush revelations out of the bushes at times.

-Chapter 25 does say this much: The way models itself on that which is naturally so (道法自然).
+Chapter 25 says this much: The way models itself on that which is naturally so.
 This suggests that I’d be wise to model my life on that which is naturally so.
 The question is, what is naturally so?
-I see balance as the big picture or meta-view for naturally so.
+Balance certainly plays a role in what is naturally so.
 From atoms to galaxies, natural processes seek balance.
-This seems integral to nature’s scheme.
-When balance is lost, things happen until balance reestablishes and stillness returns.
+This is integral to nature’s design.
+When balance is lost, chaos usually occurs until balance reestablishes itself and stillness returns.
 Certainly, life’s biological processes all seek balance, i.e., homeostasis: A state of equilibrium or a tendency to reach equilibrium, either metabolically within a cell or within an organism or socially and psychologically within an individual or group.

-Efficiency is another big picture or meta-word for Nature.
-Nature is nothing if not efficient as she flows through time, although, like meta-balance, the big picture of meta-efficiency is subtle.
-What often seems efficient to us in the short-term and narrow view is extremely inefficient in the long run.
-We excel at false efficiency due to our tendency to willfully innovate while ignorant of the constant (不知常, 妄作凶), as chapter 16 calls it.
-For example, housing projects, unbridled technology, processed foods, mono crop farming, over-fishing the ocean, are pseudo efficient solutions that bring about unintended unbalancing consequences.
-Without a doubt, efficiency without balance is inefficient and ill fated.
-Nature will ceaselessly struggle to rebalance circumstances until false efficiency is replaced with balanced efficiency.
+Efficiency is another property of Nature.
+Nature is nothing if not efficient as she flows through time, although, like meta-balance, meta-efficiency of nature is subtle.
+What often seems efficient to us in the short-term is extremely inefficient in the long run.
+We excel at false efficiency due to our ability to willfully innovate while ignorant of the constant, as chapter 16 calls it.
+For example, housing projects, unbridled technology, processed foods, mono-crop farming, over-fishing, are pseudo efficient solutions that bring about unintended unbalancing consequences.
+Indeed, efficiency without balance is inefficient and ill fated.
+Nature will ceaselessly push to rebalance circumstances until false efficiency is replaced with balanced efficiency.

 Is living an efficient and balanced life possible?

-My life feels more balanced and efficient when I’m here with my feet on the ground.
-Being attentive, moment to moment, is the only way I can notice when I start losing balance.
-Like the saying goes, “a stitch in time saves nine”.
-I just need to notice “in time”.
-That’s less possible when my mind jumps out of the moment into imagined needs and fears.
-Granted, need and fear boost efficiency and balance, but only if I know when to stop.
-Knowing when to stop one can be free from danger as chapter 32 cautions.
+My life feels more balanced and efficient when I am attentive.
+Being constantly attentive is the only way I can notice when I start losing balance.
+As chapter 64 observes, Deal with a thing while it is still nothing; Keep a thing in order before disorder sets in.
+I just need to notice while it is still nothing!
+That’s less possible when my mind jumps around between imagined needs and fears.
+Granted, need and fear boost efficiency and balance, but only if I am attentive enough to know when to stop.
+As chapter 32 cautions, Knowing when to stop one can be free from danger.

-The difficulty encountered in being in-the-moment is two fold — focus and space.
+The problem encountered in being attentive is two fold — focus and space.
 Environmental stimuli stimulate attentiveness when it rises above the threshold of awareness.
-The difficulty here is that focus easily becomes blindingly narrow.
+However, here the focus easily becomes too narrow.
 On the other hand, when stimuli are absent, attentiveness wanes and wanders off into imagination’s space.

 Too much focus and too much space are problematic.
 Of the two, too much space is probably the more serious.
-In the wild, waning attention enables the predator to take its prey and thin the herd.
-In civilization, a bus runs daydreamers over.
+In the wild, waning attention enables the predator to take down prey.
+In civilization, the bus runs daydreamers over.
 Constant attentiveness, on balance, favors survival.
 “You snooze you lose”, as they say.
 For example, note how birds are always on the lookout for predators, and good drivers are alert defensive drivers.

 Essentially, it takes fearlessness to stay alert rather than following the mind’s flights of fancy.
-The idea of chapter 73’s He who is fearless in being timid will stay alive speaks to this.
+As chapter 73 observes, He who is fearless in being timid will stay alive.
 When I am “fearless in being timid”, I’m patient enough to watch the “space”, or what chapter 14 calls the shape that has no shape, the image that is without substance.

-An obvious spiritual ideal comes to mind … Stay awake in-the-moment even without external stimuli.
+This brings to mind the spiritual ideal of all this, which boils down to maintaining attentiveness even without external stimuli.
 As good as that ideal sounds, is it actually possible?
 Somewhat perhaps, for as chapter 71 advises, it is by being alive to difficulty that one can avoid it.
 In other words, maintain an ongoing sense of tentative apprehension described in chapter 15, Tentative, as if fording a river in winter.
-If I remain awake to the difficulty of remaining awake, I have a better chance of avoiding that difficulty.
+If I remain alive to the difficulty of remaining awake, I have a better chance of avoiding that difficulty.

 Jumping into the deep end

-All things (万物) travel a path whose end point is perfect balance.
+All things travel a path whose theoretical end-point is ultimate balance.
 In traveling this path, all things ebb and flow, veer left and right, rise and fall, strengthen and weaken, struggle and surrender, live and die, as they continue on the way.

 This end is not an end, per se.
 The end I refer to is Nothing, and thus no thing will ever arrive there.
 In other words, nothing can ever arrive because all things are at the beginning of each moment.
 Yet, the beginning of each moment is the end of each moment.
 Consider chapter 2’s, Thus Something and Nothing produce each other; and chapter 40’s, The myriad creatures in the world are born from Something, and Something from Nothing.

 Note: The Correlation table may tie up loose ends and no doubt create new ones.
-Notice how end is in both categories depending on what antonym it is paired with.
+Notice how end is in both categories depending on the antonym with which is paired.